magobaol/one-on-one/README.md

 2. Look up the colleague in your Slack workspace
 3. Download their profile photo to local storage
 4. Create a hierarchical tag in OmniFocus under your specified parent tag
+5. Create a personalized OmniFocus perspective for the colleague

 ## Configuration